 - Frome’s skate park

-- Ball games allowed!
-Basketball, football, cricket & street snooker on the inclusive sports & games court
+- Ball games allowed.
+Basketball, football, cricket and street snooker on the inclusive sports and games court

 The Mary Baily tennis courts were developed in partnership with Frome Selwood Tennis Club and opened in May 2016.